flytegg/twilight/README.md

 Currently the only way to configure your MongoDB "cache" for UUIDs and names, is to have an Environment variable called `NAME_CACHE_COLLECTION` with the value being what you want to call the collection.
 Don't want to use the Mongo cache?
 Disable `useMongoCache` in the settings.

 # Redis
-Twilight has a Redis system that lets you publish messages and listen to incoming messages on any channel you'd like.
+Twilight has a Redis system that lets you set/get/delete string key value pairs, additionally, you are able to publish messages and listen to incoming messages on any channel you'd like.

 #### Environment variables
 You can use the following Environment variables for your Redis Server: